raamana/kernelmethods/_sources/utilities.rst.txt

 Utilities
 ----------

-Here, we document several important utilities related to this library, including different ways of ranking the KMs based on their target alignment, performance in cross-validation etc.
+Here, we document several important utilities related to this library.

 .. automodule:: kernelmethods.ranking
    :members: